cambridge-cares/TheWorldAvatar/Agents/FeatureInfoAgent/README.md

 # Build the agent image

-To build the agent's image, simply run the below command.
+To build the agent's image, simply run the below command:

 `bash ./stack.sh build`

 # Deploy the agent

-To start the agent's image, simply run the below command.
+To start the agent's image, simply run the below command:

 `bash ./stack.sh start <STACK_NAME>`